paulwinex/hqt/README.md

 [paulwinex.ru](http://paulwinex.ru)

-This script enables you to use PySide or PyQt4 with Houdini.
+This script enables you to use PySide or PyQt4 with Houdini 10-13.
 Main differences from default pyqt_houdini.py are:

   - opportunity to have several widgets open at the same time